Validation of international school certificates

 If your diploma or school-leaving certificate was issued in a third country (non-EU Member State), you must provide either a translation of the diploma/school-leaving certificate by a translation agency officially registered (legally certified) in Austria OR confirmation of the accuracy of the existing translation from a translation agency (legally certified) in Austria.

-The BMBWF is entitled to have the authenticity of the documents checked by other institutions.
+The BMB reserves the right to have the authenticity of the documents checked by other institutions.

 In most cases, you should be able to obtain a duplicate from the school that issued the original certificate.